 Dr. Atiur Rahman Khan, C-DAC Pune listed the 11 points accumulated from previous meetings with regard to Bangla LGR.
 Every point was taken one by one subsequently answered and discussed by other members present physically in the meeting room and also in remote attendance.

-Mr. Haseeb from Bangladesh added another point of ajji and Bengali letter Li (U+098C) bringing the total number to twelve.
+Mr. Haseeb from Bangladesh added another point of āñji (ā̃ji ঀ) (U+0980) and Bengali letter l̥ (Vocalic L ঌ) (U+098C) bringing the total number to twelve.

 Point 1: The correct name for the script in question (Bengali vs. Bangla).